Hunters, Don’t Give Up Your Sport Due to Hearing Loss

 - Noise Reduction: Arguably one of the most important features in a quality hearing amplifier for hunting, noise reduction in general blocks or dampens background noises.
 In hearing amplifiers designed for hunting, the noise reduction may include a SAC circuit, critical for instantly blocking out the harmful sounds of gunshots.
 Some models limit the output so that excessively loud sounds are always filtered out.

 - Adjustable Frequency Tuning (AFT): Adjustable frequency tuning is a feature that allows more fine-tuning of the output in each ear, similar to the technology in many modern hearing aids.
 This allows hunters to adjust the frequencies of each ear independently, which is useful if a hunter has hearing loss in one ear but not the other.

 Many hunters that require hearing aids like to wear their hearing aids while hunting, because this allows them to hunt successfully and engage in conversation during their hunt.
 However, hearing aids are not designed to offer protection for sudden loud noise that are harmful to hearing health, such as gunshots.
 Any hearing aid in which the earmold allows air into the ear canal (“vented”), allows a direct path for harmful sound to injure the inner ear.
 Even if a hearing aid included compression or output limiting, the hearing aid will not provide enough of a baffle to protect the ear.

 Some hearing aids are unvented, and therefore prevent outside sound from directly entering the ear canal.
 That still is inadequate protection against the high level of noise that comes from a gunshot.
-Although some models of hearing aids include compression and output limiting, these features are not designed for sudden and immediate bursts of sound and may not react fast enough to a gun shot to protect a hunter’s hearing.
+Some models of hearing aids include compression and output limiting; these features are not designed for sudden and immediate bursts of sound and may not react fast enough to protect a hunter’s hearing.